oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ### Deploying our broken service

 We are going to edit one of the configurations for the stock manager to specify that we want a 50% failure rate on requests to the stock manager.
-The deliberately "brokwn" stockmanager will pay attention to this, but the normal one will not.
+The deliberately "broken" stockmanager will pay attention to this, but the normal one will not.

-- In the OCI Cloud Shell use your prefered editor (vi, nano etc.) to edit `$HOME/helidon-kubernetes/configurations/stockmanagerconf/conf/stockmanager-config.yaml`
+- In the OCI Cloud Shell use your preferred editor (vi, nano etc.) to edit `$HOME/helidon-kubernetes/configurations/stockmanagerconf/conf/stockmanager-config.yaml`

 - Add the following to the end of the file on a line of it's own, not that this is **not** indented `errorgenerationrate: 0.5`